Port Ryerse, Ontario: History

 The hamlet was founded by Lieutenant-Colonel Samuel Ryerse, brother of Colonel Joseph Ryerson and uncle of Egerton Ryerson.
 Ryerse served with the New Jersey Volunteers and later commanded the 1st Norfolk Militia.

-Its harbor was important for shipping cargo from Norfolk County across the lake; although its importance declined significantly sometime around the 1880s due to the advent of the railroad.
+Its harbour was important for shipping cargo from Norfolk County across the lake; although its importance declined significantly sometime around the 1880s due to the advent of the railroad.

 Samuel Ryerse was a United Empire Loyalist who fought with the British during the American Revolution and came to Upper Canada in 1794 where he received 3000 acres of land.
 He built a grist mill at the mouth of Young's Creek and a settlement grew up around it.
 Ryerse remained involved with the military as Lieutenant of the County of Norfolk and was also the chairman of the Court of Quarter Sessions.

 The mill was burned by American troops in 1814 during the War of 1812.
 In later years, two new gristmills were built at the same location but both burned down (in 1860 and in 1890).
 A brick schoolhouse was built in 1871.

 Port Ryerse is also the birthplace of John Edward Brownlee, who was the Premier of the province of Alberta during the Roaring Twenties and through the early years of the Great Depression.
 John Brownlee had one sister, Maude, born September 12, 1888.
 The Brownlees lived in the general store building, and it was here that John spent the happiest times of his childhood: he much preferred his parents' books, their political discussions with neighbours, and the details of their business to life outside the store.
 One anecdote has the village children, displeased with his serious temperament, throwing him into Lake Erie.
 By the age of seven, John was assisting at the store with such tasks as mixing butter from the different dairies with which his father dealt to produce a standardized blend.

 A public elementary school called Port Ryerse School was located here that was in operation from the 19th century to the 1950s.
 Both Caucasian and African-Canadian students were photographed attending the school in the year 1898.
 The teacher shown in the 1898 school photograph was Miss A. Exelby and the picture was taken on September 14, 1898.

 At least 194 different species of bird have been discovered here between 1875 and 2019; including the Passenger pigeon, the Indigo bunting, and the Northern cardinal.

 In 2001, Haldimand-Norfolk was dissolved into two separate single-tier counties.
 Port Ryerse became part of the newly formed County of Norfolk.